(Hereditary Nonpolyposis Colorectal Carcinoma; HNPCC)

-Lynch syndrome is an autosomal dominant disorder in which patients with one of several known genetic mutations that impair DNA mismatch repair have a 70 to 80% lifetime risk of developing CRC.
+Lynch syndrome is an autosomal dominant disorder in which patients with one of several known genetic mutations that impair DNA mismatch repair have a 70 to 80% lifetime risk of developing colorectal cancer (CRC).
 Compared to sporadic forms of colon cancer, Lynch syndrome occurs at a younger age (mid 40s), and the lesion is more likely to be proximal to the splenic flexure.
-The precursor lesion is usually a single colonic adenoma, unlike the multiple adenomas present in patients with familial adenomatous polyposis (FAP), the other main hereditary form of CRC.
+The precursor lesion is usually a single colonic adenoma, unlike the multiple adenomas present in patients with familial adenomatous polyposis, the other main hereditary form of CRC.

-However, similar to FAP, numerous extracolonic manifestations occur.
+However, similar to familial adenomatous polyposis, numerous extracolonic manifestations occur.
 Nonmalignant disorders include café-au-lait spots and sebaceous gland tumors.
 The low-grade skin cancer, keratoacanthoma, can occur.
 Other common associated cancers include endometrial tumors and ovarian tumors (39% risk of endometrial and 9% risk of ovarian by age 70).
-Patients also have an elevated risk of other cancers, including of the stomach, urinary tract, pancreas, biliary tree, small bowel, and brain.
+Patients also have an elevated risk of other cancers, including of the stomach, urinary tract, pancreas, biliary tree, gallbladder, small bowel, and brain.

-(See also the 2016 American Gastroenterological Association's guideline regarding diagnosis and management of Lynch syndrome.)
+(See also the 2015 American Gastroenterological Association's guideline regarding diagnosis and management of Lynch syndrome and the American College of Gastroenterology's clinical guideline on the genetic testing and management of hereditary gastrointestinal cancer syndromes.)

 The specific diagnosis of Lynch syndrome is confirmed by genetic testing.
-However, deciding who to test is difficult because, unlike FAP, there is no typical clinical appearance.
-Thus, suspicion of Lynch syndrome requires a detailed family history, which should be obtained in all younger patients identified with CRC.
+However, deciding who to test is difficult because, unlike familial adenomatous polyposis, there is no typical phenotypic appearance.
+Thus, suspicion of Lynch syndrome requires a detailed family history, which should be obtained in all younger patients identified with colorectal cancer (CRC).

 To meet the Amsterdam II criteria for Lynch syndrome, all three of the following historical elements must be present:

 Patients meeting these criteria should have their tumor tissue tested either for MSI or with IHC to detect proteins responsible for DNA mismatch repair; however, most commercial and hospital pathology laboratories now routinely do this test on all colorectal adenocarcinoma specimens.
-The 2015 AGA guidelines recommend that tumors of all patients with CRC should be tested either with IHC or for MSI (2).
+The 2015 American Gastroenterological Association guidelines recommend that tumors of all patients with CRC should be tested either with IHC or for MSI.
 If MSI or IHC is positive, genetic testing for specific Lynch syndrome mutations is indicated.

-First-degree relatives of patients with Lynch syndrome should have colonoscopy every 1 to 2 yr beginning in their 20s, and annually after age 40.
+First-degree relatives of patients with Lynch syndrome should have genetic testing.
+If no genetic testing has been done, they should have colonoscopy every 1 to 2 years beginning in their 20s, and annually after age 40.
 Female 1st-degree relatives should be tested annually for endometrial and ovarian cancer.
-More distant blood relatives should have genetic testing; if results are negative, they should have colonoscopy at the frequency for average-risk patients.

-Certain autosomal dominant mutations confer a 70 to 80% lifetime risk of developing colorectal cancer (CRC).
+Certain autosomal dominant mutations confer a 70 to 80% lifetime risk of developing colorectal cancer.

 Patients also have an increased risk of other cancers, particularly of the endometrium and ovary.

-Symptoms, initial diagnosis, and treatment are similar to other forms of CRC.
+Symptoms, initial diagnosis, and treatment are similar to other forms of colorectal cancer.

-Patients with certain familial risk factors should have their tumor tissue tested for microsatellite instability (MSI) or with immunohistochemistry (IHC); if positive, genetic testing is done.
+Patients with certain familial risk factors should have their tumor tissue tested for microsatellite instability or with immunohistochemistry; if positive, genetic testing is done.

-First-degree relatives should have colonoscopy every 1 to 2 yr beginning in their 20s, and annually after age 40; women should also be tested annually for endometrial and ovarian cancer.
+First-degree relatives who have not undergone genetic testing should have colonoscopy every 1 to 2 years beginning in their 20s, and annually after age 40; women should also be tested annually for endometrial and ovarian cancer.